 Common terms for animals used in research and teaching

 Refers to the Australian code for the care and use of animals for scientific purposes (8th Edition, 2013) published by the Australian Government, Canberra, July 2013.

-The breeding of certain animals in Victoria for use in Scientific Procedures must be licensed.
-These animals are termed Specified Animals and are guinea pigs; rats, mice, rabbits other than rats, mice and rabbits bred in their native habitat; and non-human primates.
-Breeding of these animals for supply to other institutions for scientific procedures must be authorised by a Specified Animal Breeding Licence (SABL).
+The breeding of certain animals in Victoria for use in scientific procedures must be licensed.
+These animals are termed specified animals and are guinea pigs; rats, mice, rabbits other than rats, mice and rabbits bred in their native habitat; and non-human primates.
+Breeding of these animals for supply to other institutions for scientific procedures must be authorised by a Specified Animals Breeding Licence (SABL).

 Death as an end-point and other regulated high impact procedures